RedTeamToolbox/port-scanner/README.md

                         A comma separated list of targets to scan (default: None)

 optional arguments:
+  -b BATCH_SIZE, --batch-size BATCH_SIZE
+                        The size of the batch to use when splitting larger scan sets (0 = no batching) (default: 0) -B BATCH_DELAY, --batch-delay BATCH_DELAY
-  -D DELAY_TIME, --delay-time DELAY_TIME
+                        The amount of time to wait between batches in seconds (default: 60) -D DELAY_TIME, --delay-time DELAY_TIME
                         Random delay to use if --delay is given (default: 3) -p INCLUDE_PORTS, --include-ports INCLUDE_PORTS